hipeta/metap/README.md

-# meta-propagate
+# Metap

 **This project is alpha**

-This provides metaclass propagation along with class inheritance structures.
+Metap provides metaclass propagation along with class inheritance structures.
-This project use closer-mop and modify c2mop:ensure-class-usgin-class by around method so it can conflict with some libraries modifing same method.
+Metap use closer-mop and modify c2mop:ensure-class-usgin-class by around method so it can conflict with some libraries modifing same method.

 ## Motivation